alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Usually this is because of a requirement for a different type of computing resource, such as access to one or more GPUs (graphics processing units).

 You will access this machine in a similar way to the main shared desktop, but by using the `DSVM Other (Desktop)` icon inside of the usual `DSVM Main (Desktop)` icon.
-You will need to know the IP address of the new machine, which you will be told by the SRE administrator or a designated contact such as your project facilitator during a Turing Data Study Group.
+You will need to know the IP address of the new machine, which you will be told by the designated contact for your SRE.

 1. When you click on the `DSVM Other (Desktop)` icon you will see a screen asking you to identify the computer you wish to connect to.